 - You should see a migration token now showing.
-Leave this tab open so we can use it in the Rule.
+Leave this tab open so we can use it in the Action.

-Next, we'll create the Rule that will reach out and look for an account.
+Next, we'll create the Action that will reach out and look for an account.
 Follow the Write Your First Action to create a new Action in the Login flow.

 - If the user does not have an email account then lookup is not possible and the Action is skipped.

-- If the Rule does not have the correct configuration, it is skipped
+- If the Action does not have the correct configuration the Action is skipped.

 - If the application is not requesting an access token for the WordPress API then account lookup is not necessary the Action is skipped.

 - If everything looks good, we call the "get user" endpoint of the WordPress site to see if we have a user with the current user's email